BRichardmcley/Structured_programming_Basics/README.md

  The user provides the base and exponent.
  The power function recursively calculates the result by multiplying the base with the result of power(base, exponent - 1).
  If the exponent is zero, the function returns 1 (since any number raised to the power of 0 is 1).

+ ## Compilation Process

+You can manually go through each of the four stages of the compilation process using `gcc`:

+1. **Preprocessing**: This stage includes expansion of macros and inclusion of header files.
+You can run the preprocessor with the `-E` option:

+    ```bash

+    gcc -E power.c -o power.i
+    This will generate the preprocessed code `power.i`

+    2. **Compilation**: This stage translates the preprocessed code into assembly code.
+You can run the compiler with the `-S` option:

+        ```bash
+    gcc -S power.i -o power.s
+    ```
+    This will generate the assembly code `power.s`.

+   3. **Assembly**: This stage translates the assembly code into machine code, generating an object file.
+You can run the assembler with the `-c` option:

+    ```bash
+    gcc -c power.s -o power.o
+    ```
+    This will generate the object file `power.o`.

+   4. **Linking**: This stage links the object file with the libraries and generates the executable.
+You can run the linker by simply using `gcc` without any options:

+    ```bash
+    gcc power.o -o power
+    ```
+    This will generate the executable file `power`

 # Compilation and Execution
 To compile and run this program: